8 min read

 Reverse Engineering My Studio Lights in an Afternoon

 The Neewer Control Center app is hot garbage.
 Half the time it doesn't detect my lights.
-The mobile app is was slightly less garbage, except recently they pushed an update that added cloud sync, which means now I get a loading spinner every time I open the app for something that's completely local.
+The mobile app is was slightly less garbage, until recently when they added cloud sync: now I get a loading spinner every time I open it, for something that's completely local.
 The cloud sync doesn't even integrate with Google Home or Alexa.
-It's just... there.
-Making everything slower.
+It's just there, making everything slower.

-So recently I've just been standing up, reaching behind my desk to the light, and flipping the physical switch.
-Then after my video call, standing back up and reaching behind to turn it off.
-Not a lot of work, but it was annoying.
+So lately I'd been standing up, reaching behind my desk, and flipping the physical switch.
+Then flipping it off after the call.
+Not a lot of work.
+But annoying.

 What I wanted was simple: a system tray icon that toggles my lights with one click.
 No app window.
 No waiting.
 Just click → lights on.
 Click → lights off.

 Neewer doesn't support this.
-There's no CLI, no API, no hotkey support.
-The lights use a proprietary 2.4GHz protocol through a USB dongle, and Neewer keeps it locked up in their Windows application.
+There's no CLI, no API, no hotkey.
+The lights use a proprietary 2.4GHz protocol through a USB dongle, and Neewer keeps the whole thing locked inside their Windows application.

 Can you help me reverse engineer how an app on my PC works?
 It's called Neewer Control Center.exe and it controls my lights using a 2.4GHz dongle plugged into my PC via USB.
 There's a button in the UI that lets me turn on/off all my devices and I want to figure out how to do that programmatically.
 Maybe we use wireshark or a debugger?
 Can you attach to the running process?